bharath79/CCS-responsiveness/README.md

 # CCS-responsiveness
-- An alternate to mediaquery
+- 'resizeObserver' an alternate to 'mediaQuery'